fkaduk/kobodeck/README.md

 ## how to use it

-When wifi is turned on, kobodeck connects to your Readeck instance in the background, and checks (read-only) in the Kobo database which articles have not been read yet.
+When wifi is turned on, kobodeck connects to your Readeck instance in the background, downloads new unread articles as EPUBs, and syncs read status back to Readeck.
-These are downloaded and the status of changed articles in the is synced to Readeck.

 If any files changed, it triggers a fake USB connection to prompt Nickel to rescan the library.